azalinux/realvnc-server-aarch64-opensuse/README.md

-# realvnc-server-aarch64-opensuse_fedora
+# realvnc-server-aarch64-opensuse

 ******** Still Testing - BETA ******

-This repository is for installing RealVNC Server ARM64 edition on OpenSuse / Fedora for your Raspberry Pi 4.
+This repository is for installing RealVNC Server ARM64 edition on OpenSuse Leap 15.2+ / Tumblweed for your Raspberry Pi device.
+Has been tested using a Pi4 with 8gb RAM and on multiple desktop environments including XFCE, LXQT & Plasma.

+INSTALLATION

+To install, clone the git respository and using the install script.

+I may produce a RPM binary at some point in the future however at this stage a manual install script will suffice.